nickrose/eeg_ML/README.md

 # EEG_ML
 Some basic functionality for reading, plotting, and processing EEG data and performing classification with a couple of different methods.
-Relies on

 The read functionality here is designed to work with the data available at https://archive.ics.uci.edu/ml/datasets/eeg+database